Strike rate

 Strike rate refers to two different statistics in the sport of cricket.
 Batting strike rate is a measure of how quickly a batter achieves the primary goal of batting, namely scoring runs, measured in runs per 100 balls; higher is better.
 Bowling strike rate is a measure of how quickly a bowler achieves the primary goal of bowling, namely taking wickets (i.e. getting batters out), measured in balls per wicket; lower is better.
-For bowlers, economy rate is a more frequently discussed statistic.
+For bowlers, economy rate is a more frequently discussed statistic in limited overs cricket and bowling average in Tests.

 Both strike rates are relatively new statistics, having only been invented and considered of importance after the introduction of One Day International cricket in the 1970s.